sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

   screens allowing you to calculate the taxable value (assumes your amount is gross and inclusive of tax/VAT/GST).

+* When calculating sales tax, assume the payment amount is net and add it:
+  Not everyone charges for items that are inclusive of tax and don't have the full amount to hand.
+With this option on, when the system calculates the sales tax/VAT/GST on your payment amount, it will calculate it as if the amount was exclusive of tax and then add it to the amount so that it becomes a gross amount, inclusive of tax.
+Eg: $50 at 20% will produce $10 tax and the amount will become $60 with this option on.
+With it off, tax will be calculated as $8.33 for $50.

 * When receiving multiple payments, allow the due and received dates to be set:
   If this option is on, due and received date columns will be shown when taking payments from the Move screens and Receive a Payment screen.